Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 In Data Reader Op's Kernel, it will trigger the `Read` method in `DataReader` and complete the sequence of operations which is shown in the pseudocode above.

-## The registration of Op and Kernel
+## The Registration of Op and Kernel

 We register the MiniReader's Op through the code below: